 CUNY Strategic Planning Framework

-CUNY is undertaking a strategic planning effort to prepare a new strategic framework that will guide the future growth, development, and impact of the university and its 24 constituent colleges and graduate and professional schools.
-Read more»
+The CUNY Strategic Framework is the framework that guides the future growth, development, and impact of the university and its 24 constituent colleges and graduate and professional schools.
+The framework establishes broad priorities at a high "altitude."
+An overview of the framework is available on CUNY's website Opens in a new window.

 Strategic planning is the ongoing process of establishing clear goals and objectives and targets and measurable ways of determining whether the targets have been met.
 At the college, objectives refer to the smaller-scale activities that will help to meet the larger-scale goals.